 - In the CLC Area, LNAPL may be present west of the area previously delineated near the property boundary and is now interpreted to be approximately 6.5 m from the property boundary and east of the resident located at 720 Ernest Street.
-To more accurately reference the position of the completed borehole and monitoring wells near the Ernest Street resident, a legal survey of the property line, as well as existing monitoring wells and gas probes should be completed.
+To more accurately reference the position of the completed borehole and groundwater monitoring wells near the Ernest Street resident, a legal survey of the property line, as well as existing groundwater monitoring wells and gas probes should be completed.
 Based on the survey results, the City should consider the need for installing remedial measures or preventative controls in the CLC Area.
-Monitoring wells installed as part of the current investigation should be incorporated into the monitoring program. - In the G2 Area, LNAPL or trace LNAPL is inferred east and north of the sheet-pile barrier wall where LNAPL had not previously been identified.
-Monitoring wells installed as part of the current investigation should be incorporated into the annual monitoring program to assess the short and long-term groundwater and/or floating oil trends to determine the need to improve upon existing remedial infrastructure. - In the Lake Chipican Area, LNAPL is inferred to have extended west, northwest, and east in comparison to the 2017 interpretation by Golder.
-As such, a number of monitoring wells installed as part of the current investigation should be incorporated into the routine monitoring program to more accurately assess the LNAPL plume and determined the need to improve upon existing remedial infrastructure. - The findings of this investigation will be considered toward the preparation of the updated Trigger and Contingency Plan (T&CP) for the FMAL.
-The updated T&CP will include the rationale for monitoring specific wells, an updated list of sentry monitoring wells to incorporate into the monitoring program, an update to the frequency of monitoring, and an updated to the area-specific trigger and contingency measures. - Though a remedial action plan (RAP) is currently not required based on the findings of this investigation, it may be considered for the Site following consultation with the MECP and the City.
+Groundwater monitoring wells installed as part of the current investigation should be incorporated into the monitoring program. - In the G2 Area, LNAPL or trace LNAPL is inferred east and north of the sheet-pile barrier wall where LNAPL had not previously been identified.
+Groundwater monitoring wells installed as part of the current investigation should be incorporated into the annual monitoring program to assess the short and long-term groundwater and/or floating oil trends to determine the need to improve upon existing remedial infrastructure. - In the Lake Chipican Area, LNAPL is inferred to have extended west, northwest, and east in comparison to the 2017 interpretation by Golder.
+As such, a number of groundwater monitoring wells installed as part of the current investigation should be incorporated into the routine monitoring program to more accurately assess the LNAPL plume and determined the need to improve upon existing remedial infrastructure.